Cauliflower Fried Rice with Shrimp (Video)

 If you absolutely hate cauliflower, this is probably not for you.
 But if you like cauliflower, even just a little, I promise you will be totally surprised at how delicious cauliflower fried rice can be.
 I was trying to make a dish that’s as close as possible to authentic fried rice, which I think is partly what made it so good, and it may be helpful to read about The Principles of Chinese Cooking before trying this if you haven’t done much stir-frying.

 But as long as you have all your ingredients prepped before you start to cook, and remember to keep stirring when the heat is high, this Low-Carb Fried Cauliflower Rice with Shrimp is actually not that hard to make.
-And if you’re someone who loves fried rice but is trying to avoid carbs, this might become your new favorite recipe!
+If you’re someone who loves fried rice but is trying to avoid carbs, this might become your new favorite recipe!

 - Cut 1/2 head of cauliflower into large pieces and then pulse in food processor until it’s approximately the consistency of grains of rice.
 (If you don’t have a food processor you can grate the cauliflower on the large side of a cheese grater.
 Or if you buy pre-chopped fresh cauliflower, use 2 cups of chopped cauliflower.)